AshishSiwach/Masters_Dissertation/README.md

 - ⚡ Charging infrastructure and household income effects **diminish** as the market matures.
 - 🚦 UK is projected to **miss the 2030 Zero Emission Vehicle (ZEV) mandate** of 80% BEV market share, achieving it in **late 2031** under optimistic scenarios.

+   *An accompanying interactive Dash dashboard translates these findings into decision-ready visuals for executives (interactive dashboard: https://ev-adoption-analysis-dashboard.onrender.com/)*.
 ---

 ## 📂 Project Directory Structure
+*All the code files are run in the particular order as shown below for the best results.*

+*Modelling_Scenario_RQ_Analysis.ipynb file contains all the modelling, scenario analysis and research question analysis.*
 ```text
 Masters_Dissertation/
 │